 Legend has it that after Gautama took to this path, he reached a state of enlightenment which he was unable to elucidate in language.
 This state of being is what he called ‘Nirvana’, which is Sanskrit for ‘extinguish’.
 In a nutshell, Nirvana is a reference to being in the highest state of consciousness, oneness with all of creation while existing as a human being.

 How to Achieve Nirvana?

-A cluttered mind is an epidemic, especially in western society, and in an attempt to tune out from a world full of chaos many are turning towards the practice of meditation, burning incenses, banging gongs, chanting, etc. But the truth is that one can only come close to Nirvana by going inward and walk the path of self-realization.
-One proven and the time-honored path is the practice of meditation.
+A cluttered mind is an epidemic, especially in western society, and in an attempt to tune out from a world full of chaos many are turning towards the practice of meditation, burning incenses, banging gongs, chanting, etc. But the truth is that one can only come close to Nirvana by going inward and walking the path of self-realization.
+One proven and time-honored path is the practice of meditation.

 It is believed that by entering states of enlightenment, one can transcend the cycle of birth and rebirth in this particular dimension often recognized as reincarnation in both Hinduism and Buddhism.
 According to both philosophies, a person’s consciousness or soul is, in essence, sculpted in association with their actions, which is also referred to as Karma.
 It is interesting to note here that the law of Karma has less to do with god’s judgment on man and more to do with a person’s own actions that reflect a certain vibration or frequency.
-Which is strangely more in line with Newton’s law of motion, which is, “every action has an equal and opposite reaction.”
+This is strangely more in line with Newton’s law of motion, which is, “every action has an equal and opposite reaction.”

 The state of Nirvana is further distinguished by two definitions within Buddhism as well; In Theravada Buddhism, Nirvana means achieving the final goal or ‘liberation’ by removing all harmful habits and mistaken views that may lead to personal difficulties.
 One can easily overcome these habits by practicing certain meditation techniques.